SuperGoodSoft/solidus_taxjar/README.md

    ```

 4. Finally, make sure that the `TAXJAR_API_KEY` environment variable is set to a your TaxJar API key and make sure that you have a `Spree::TaxRate` with the name "Sales Tax".
 This will be used as the source for the tax adjustments that Solidus creates.

+## Project Status

+This extension is under active development and not yet at a v1.0 release, but it's currently being used in production by multiple Solidus stores.

+Requirements for TaxJar integrations vary as some stores also need reporting, which isn't provided out of the box by this extension.
+This is because individual stores will be using different background job frameworks or runners (Sidekiq, delayed_job, ActiveJob, etc.) and a reliable integration will rely on one of these.
+Because this part of the integration is small, we've chosen to provide the transaction reporting functionality, but have skipped directly integrating it.

+If you're having trouble integrating this extension with your store and would like some assistance, please reach out to Jared via e-mail at [jared@super.gd](mailto:jared@super.gd) or on the official Solidus as `@jared`.

 ## Development